 Once you have decided on a representation, write down the set of operations supported by your data structure.
-In other words, what are the public methods of CoinStrip, and what do they do?
+In other words, what are the public methods of CoinStrip, what parameters do they take, what do they return, and what do they do?
+This initial design will constitute a fraction of your grade on the lab assignment.